CarlColijn/Jazillionth/README.md

 * `jazil.ShouldNotBeBetween(value, expectedLower, expectedHigher, message)`<br>
   The opposite of `jazil.ShouldBeBetween`.
 * `jazil.ShouldThrow(CodeToRun, message)`<br>
   Tries to execute the given CodeToRun, checking if it throws an exception, failing with the given message if not.
 The CodeToRun is executed like a function, and no arguments are passed (i.e.: `CodeToRun()`).
-You can thus supply any lamdba or function object.
+You can thus supply any lambda or function object.
 * `jazil.ShouldNotThrow(CodeToRun, message)`<br>
   The opposite of `jazil.ShouldThrow`.
 The message is augmented with the thrown exception converted to text.